Current as of December 2018 | Download print version (in PDF)

 Despite the lack of express provisions, officers of amutot and cooperative societies are expected to adhere to fiduciary duties similar to those applicable to for-profit companies.
 Further, other general laws, such as the Penal Law, impose certain responsibilities on members and directors.

 Amutot, PBCs, and cooperative societies are all independent legal entities.
 The non-distribution constraint requires that the members do not have a proprietary interest in the organization.
-The non-distribution constraint also means that an amuta or PBC cannot distribute assets upon dissolution.
+The non-distribution constraint also means that an amuta or PBC cannot distribute assets upon dissolution, and that the Registrar limits salaries through regulation.
 The articles of association filed with the organization's registration create a contractual relationship between the members and the organization itself.
-[For amutot, please see the Law of Associations, Article 9]
+[For amutot, please see the Law of Associations Article 9.]

 A public endowment, however, is not a legal entity.
 The endowment is created when control of the assets is transferred to the trustee, so a trustee may have a proprietary interest in those assets.

-All the legal forms discussed above, except for the public endowment, become independent legal entities upon completion of the proper registration procedures.
+With the exception of public endowments, all the legal forms discussed above become independent legal entities upon completion of the proper registration procedures.
 As such, these legal entities gain the right to participate in all the appropriate activities to which such entities are entitled, unless otherwise prohibited.

 2. Public Benefit Activities